msc-acse/acse-9-independent-research-project-L519159123/README.md

 ## [Datasets](docs/datasets.md)
 Download pix2pix/CycleGAN datasets and create your own datasets.

 **NOTE**

-The corresponding training checkpoints and test results will also be downloaded if you download the dataset via script ```bash sh download_data.sh```.
+The corresponding training checkpoints and test results will also be downloaded if you download the dataset via script `sh download_data.sh`.

 ## [Training/Test Tips](docs/tips.md)
 Best practice for training and testing your models.